 Any instances of actual or suspected noncompliance with the policy are reported to the Risk and Resilience Committee and the Audit and Risk Committee.
-In FY23, we refreshed our fraud risk assessment and our fraud management working group continues to monitor applicable metrics and report on them on a monthly basis.

 To manage tax risk, we hold bi-annual tax risk reviews (conducted by our Tax Manager and Group Finance Director) with the key tax owners within the business, for example payroll and supply chain.